 Mezzo-soprano Emily Fons is impressing audiences and critics alike through her remarkable versatility as an interpreter of Mozart and baroque music as well as of Rossini and more modern composers.

-Ms. Fons’ current season includes several debuts: first with the New Orleans Opera as Prince Orlofsky in Die Fledermaus, then with the Canadian Opera Company as Cherubino in Le Nozze di Figaro and finally with the Pittsburgh Opera and Lyric Opera of Baltimore as Rosina in Il Barbiere di Siviglia.
-In concert, Emily Fons will be heard with the . . .
-Madison Symphony in Christmas concerts and with the Indianapolis Opera in their Crescendo series.
-Ms. Fons will end the season by returning to the Santa Fe Opera as Stephano in Romeo et Juliette.
-Future projects include debuts with the Lille Opera and the Boston Lyric Opera.
+In 2015-2016, Ms. Fons made several debuts: first with the New Orleans Opera as Prince Orlofsky in Die Fledermaus, then with the Canadian Opera Company as Cherubino in Le Nozze di Figaro and finally with the Lyric Opera of Baltimore as Rosina in Il Barbiere di Siviglia.
+In concert, she appeared with the Madison Symphony in Christmas concerts and with the Indianapolis Opera in their Crescendo series.
+Ms. Fons ended the season by returning to the Santa Fe Opera as Stephano in Romeo et Juliette.

 Other recent projects include Prince Orlofsky in Die Fledermaus at the Lyric Opera of Chicago, Siébel in Faust with the Atlanta Opera, the title role in Handel’s Faramondo at the Göttingen Festival (a performance that was recorded commercially for the Accent label), Sesto in Handel’s Giulio Cesare (a role she also covered at the Metropolitan Opera) and Cherubino in Le Nozze di Figaro at Santa Fe Opera.
 Other recent appearances on stage include concerts of Opera Pops with the Dallas Opera, de Falla’s The Three-Cornered Hat with the Cleveland Orchestra, and Christmas concerts with the Madison Symphony.